tobiasraabe/pipeline/docs/installation.rst

     $ conda config --add channels r
     $ conda install rpy2<3 tidyverse stargazer

-to get started with the least amount of packages.
+to get started with the minimum of packages.
+It is important that you do not use the third version of rpy2 on `Windows` as it is not supported.